fastqe/fastqe/paper.md

 FASTQE has the same goal of expressing sequence quality, but fills a need in accessibility and simplicity.
 As a command-line-first tool, it is designed to be run alongside other bioinformatics tools in environments such as high performance computing clusters.
 It gives insight into sequence quality in an informal manner.
 Its feature set is similar to but not as detailed as FASTQC, and focuses on core concepts of sequence quality analysis with an engaging visualization format.

 The interpretability of emoji in education and outreach is also important, especially when considering non-English speakers, and FASTQE improves the accessibility and diversity of the audience that biomedical researchers can communicate to.
 FASTQE is a Python package that can be used in programming exercises, as well as a command line tool.
 It can be installed both via PyPI and Bioconda.
 FASTQE offers a fun gateway into the use of the command line, which may also benefit users used to graphical interfaces.

+In reserach, FASTQE can serve as an initial quality checking tool for sequence data, and critically, can be done so on the command line without the additional steps needed for the HTML outputs of alternatives.

 # Design